Authorization

 Scope Structure

-The PAT scope defines granular permissions across different system components:
+The PAT scope defines granular permissions across different entities.
+PATs can be scoped to the following entity types:

 Example Scope JSON